Digicreon/Arkiv/README.md

 Some questions will be asked about:
 - If you want to backup data every day or every hour.
 - The local machine's name (will be used as a subdirectory of the S3 bucket).
+- If you want to encrypt the generated backup files.
 - Where to store the compressed files resulting of the backup.
 - Which files must be backed up.
 - Everything about MySQL backup (which databases, host/login/password for the connection).